 Later, when we’re far away from those we love, whether it’s a distance due to geography or time, we can use those childhood food memories as a trigger, as I did over Christmas, to remind us of times past and treasured memories that might be lost if it wasn’t for a piping hot grilled cheese oyster, a throat-numbing shot of vodka to wash down a boiled dumpling, or an enormous piece of fruit-laden pavlova.

-I no longer have my Nanna’s pavlova recipe, so we use this variation of Neil Perry’s Passionfruit Pavlova and here in Cambodia we add fresh local mangoes.
+I no longer have my Nanna’s pavlova recipe so Terence’s makes Neil Perry’s Passionfruit Pavlova recipe here in Cambodia, which we’ve republished with the chef’s permission, but we add fresh local mangoes.

 Passionfruit Pavlova Recipe by Neil Perry

 - 315 g eggwhites about 10

 - 525 g caster sugar

 - 3 tsp cornflour

 - 100 g caster sugar